Persenga Nganjuk

-Persenga stands for Persatuan Sepakbola Nganjuk (en: Football Association of Nganjuk).
-Persenga Nganjuk is an Indonesian football club based in Nganjuk Regency, East Java.
+Persatuan Sepakbola Nganjuk, commonly known as Persenga, is an Indonesian football club based in Nganjuk Regency, East Java.
 They currently compete in the Liga 4.

 History

-Persenga Nganjuk founded 1950 and under the auspices of the Regional Government of Nganjuk Regency. in 2009, Persenga Nganjuk started his career in the lowest tier of the Indonesian League, Liga Indonesia Third Division.
+Persenga Nganjuk was founded in 1950 and under the auspices of the Regional Government of Nganjuk Regency.
+In 2009, Persenga Nganjuk started his career in the lowest tier of the Indonesian League, Liga Indonesia Third Division.
 Previously, the routine of Persenga's internal competition was always actively rolled out by PSSI Nganjuk.
-This is of course to find the talent of local Football player from the region.
-So the time came, under the leadership of Kenthong, with great enthusiasm and fighting spirit, they were promotion to Liga Indonesia Second Division in 2010.
+This is, of course, to find the talent of local Football player from the region.
+Finally, under the leadership of Kenthong they were promoted to Liga Indonesia Second Division in 2010.
 In the following season, Persenga Nganjuk is a team that deserves to be called the Black Horse, with professional players, such as Dany Saputra, Dimas Galih Gumilang, Rossian Indira, Eko Wahyu to the native son of the Trio Agung Pambudi area, they were able to get the 5th Rank title, after beating Persekap Pasuruan 2–1, and Persenga Nganjuk promoted to Liga Indonesia First Division in the 2012 season.

 With the formation of supporters from Persenga Nganjuk, namely Supermania (2010) and Superultras (2012), making all management, players and club coaches more ready to provide better achievements, they have passed Division 1, as well as promotion to the 2013 Indonesian Premier Division (LPIS), they successfully entered the national round of 12, after defeating Persisum Sumbawa 3–0.